Białystok Ghetto: Formation

 The ghetto was officially created on July 26, 1941, by the order of German military authorities.
 The transfer of Jews to a designated area was handled by the Judenrat (formed on June 30).
 All Poles who lived there were ordered to move out.
 Up to three Jewish families were placed in single rooms divided by curtains.
 There were two gates leading out of the ghetto initially, one on Jurowiecka and one on Kupiecka street.
 The ghetto encompassed the streets of Lipowa, Przejazd, Poleska and Sienkiewicza.
 It was closed from the outside on August 1, 1941, with 43,000 people trapped inside.
 The Judenrat, composed of 24 Jews, held its first meeting on August 2, and set up 13 departments split into divisions.
 Ephraim Barash (or Efraim Barasz in Polish), a mechanical engineer age 49, was elected as an acting president.
 The Council was chaired by Rabi Gedalyah (Gedalia) Rosenman.
 The soup kitchens were set up, along with infirmaries, schools, Jewish Ghetto Police stations, bathhouses, and other amenities.
 The Judenrat promoted hard work as key to survival.
 Its main obligation was to provide quotas of laborers for the Germans.
 Within a brief period of time the ghetto grew to over 50,000 Jewish captives.
-It was surrounded by a wooden wall topped by barbed wire, with three entrances manned by the Jewish Police overseen by the Germans.
+It was surrounded by a wooden wall topped by barbed wire, with three entrances manned by the Jewish Ghetto Police overseen by the Germans.
 Textile and armament factories were established with the help of the Judenrat.
 Food rations were strictly enforced.

 First deportations

 In September 1941 the Nazi authorities proclaimed that the number of Jews in Białystok was too large, and ordered their partial deportation to nearby Prużany (now Pruzhany, Belarus).
 The Judenrat prepared the list of targets.
 Deportations began on September 18 and went on for a month.
 The weakest and the poorest Jews numbering over 4,500 were sent away, others bribed their way out of it, with exorbitant amounts of money paid to the Judenrat employees.
-By January 18, 1942 the number of the Council officials (of all levels) had grown to 1,600 and up to 4,000 in June, mainly because of special bonuses and vouchers received for meat, legumes, jam, soap, flour and large amounts of coal for the winter.
+By January 18, 1942, the number of the Council officials (of all levels) had grown to 1,600 and up to 4,000 in June, mainly because of special bonuses and vouchers received for meat, legumes, jam, soap, flour and large amounts of coal for the winter.
 At the same time, food rations for the overall population were reduced severely, first to 500 grams of bread per day, and then to 300 grams, resulting in rampant hunger.
 In the words of survivor Riva Shinder, the ghetto became synonymous with "humiliating oppression, shootings [and] hangings."
 The smuggling of food from the outside was punished by death.
 In December 1941 a Jewish resistance organization was formed.
 It was led by Tadeusz Jakubowski and Niura Czerniakowska.
 Riva served as its secretary.
 They listened to radio broadcasts, wrote communiques, and operated a duplicating machine.
 They also carried out acts of sabotage in the factories.